 Avoiding overwatering is essential here.

-Repeat this step number 8 for at least three times.
+Repeat this step, number 8, at least three times.
 Take a 15-20 minute break in between the attempts.

-Step 9: You are done with putting the sands between the pavers.
+Step 9: You are done with putting the sand between the pavers.
 Dampening the surface has already activated the polymers inside the sand.

-Now, you must let it dry for at least one day before you allow any foot traffic and at least two days before allowing the vehicle traffic.
+Now, you must let it dry for at least one day before allowing foot traffic and at least two days before allowing vehicle traffic.

 Sealing the Paving Surface

-Following the above nine steps will let you keep sands between pavers.
+Following the above nine steps will let you keep sand between pavers.

-On top of that, sealing the paving surface will secure the joint sands even more and protect it from washing out after a heavy rainfall or after using a power washer.
+On top of that, sealing the paving surface will secure the joint sands even more and protect it from washing out after heavy rainfall or using a power washer.